OttieOtter

 South Llano River State Park

-The forecast called for several days of heavy rain in the Texas Hill Country, but the future weather looked favorably drier in the western counties of the state - all we needed to do was get through one night of potential heavy rain at South Llano River and the rest of the trip should be sunny and dry.
+The forecast called for several days of heavy rain in the Texas Hill Country, but the future weather looked favorably drier in the western part of the state - all we needed to do was get through one night of potentially heavy rain at South Llano River.
+The rest of the trip should be sunny and dry.

 Acorn Woodpecker